executive function coaching

 College is a time of great transition.
 For many students, it’s their first time away from home, living on their own and managing their schedule.
 It can be challenging to keep up with classes, extracurricular activities, work, and social obligations.
 This is where executive function coaching may help.

 Unfortunately, many college students lack adequate executive function skills.
-This lack of such skills can lead to poor grades, missed deadlines, social isolation, and even mental health problems.
-According to MayoClinic, approximately 44% of college students are dealing with symptoms of depression and anxiety, and these students may benefit from better developing their executive function skills.
+The inadequacy of such skills can lead to poor grades, missed deadlines, social isolation, and even mental health problems.
+According to the MayoClinic, approximately 44% of college students are dealing with symptoms of depression and anxiety.
+These students have the potential to enhance their executive function skills which can improve both their academic performance and personal development.
 Read on to see how executive function coaching can help students manage themselves better.

 Self-Control

 Self-control involves resisting temptation and staying focused on what’s important.
-For college students, this can mean studying for exams instead of going out with friends, or getting enough sleep instead of pulling all-nighters.
-Self-control is essential for academic success.
-It can also help students stay healthy and avoid dangerous behaviors.
+For college students, this includes prioritizing studying for exams over socializing with friends or ensuring adequate sleep instead of pulling all-nighters.
+Self control is a critical component for academic accomplishment, as it enables students to stay on track and meet their goals.
+Furthermore, it can promote well-being by steering clear of detrimental habits and harmful behaviors.

 Planning and Organization